Nut (food)

-A nut is a fruit consisting of a hard or tough nutshell protecting a kernel which is usually edible.
+A nut is a fruit consisting of a hard or tough nutshell protecting a kernel that usually is edible.
 In general usage and in a culinary sense, many dry seeds are called nuts.
 In a botanical context, "nut" implies that the shell does not open to release the seed (indehiscent).

 Most seeds come from fruits that naturally free themselves from the shell, but this is not the case in nuts such as hazelnuts, chestnuts, and acorns, which have hard shell walls and originate from a compound ovary.
-The general and original usage of the term is less restrictive, and many nuts (in the culinary sense), such as almonds, pistachios, and Brazil nuts, are not nuts in a botanical sense.
-Common usage of the term often refers to any hard-walled, edible kernel as a nut.
+The general and original use of the term is less restrictive, and many nuts (in the culinary sense), such as almonds, pistachios, and Brazil nuts, are not 'nuts' in a botanical sense.
+Common use of the term 'nut' often refers to any hard-walled, edible kernel.
 Nuts are an energy-dense and nutrient-rich food source.

 Definition

 Botanically, a nut is a fruit with a woody pericarp developing from a syncarpous gynoecium.
-True nuts include, for example, chestnut, hazelnut and filbert.
+True nuts include, for example, chestnut, hazelnut, and filbert.
 Culinarily, the term 'nut' is used much more widely, and includes examples of drupes (such as pecans and almonds) or seeds (such as pine nuts and peanuts).

-Also widely known as nuts are dry drupes, which include pecans, almonds, macadamia (Macadamia integrifolia), candlenut (Aleurites moluccanus) and the water caltrop (Trapa bicornis).
+Also widely known as nuts are dry drupes, which include pecans, almonds, macadamia (Macadamia integrifolia), candlenut (Aleurites moluccanus), and the water caltrop (Trapa bicornis).
 A drupe is an indehiscent fruit that has an outer fleshy part consisting of the exocarp, or skin, and mesocarp, or flesh, which surround a single pit or stone, the endocarp with a seed (kernel) inside.
 In a dry drupe, the outer parts dry up and the remaining husk is part of the ovary wall or pericarp, and the hard inner wall surrounding the seed represents the inner part of the pericarp.

 Walnuts and hickories (Juglandaceae) have fruits that are difficult to classify.
-They are considered to be nuts under some definitions but are also referred to as drupaceous nuts.
+They are considered to be nuts under some definitions, but are also referred to as drupaceous nuts.

 In common use, a "tree nut" is, as the name implies, any nut coming from a tree.
-This most often comes up regarding food allergies; a person may be allergic specifically to peanuts (which are not tree nuts but legumes), whereas others may be allergic to the wider range of nuts that grow on trees.
+This use most often comes up regarding food allergies; a person may be allergic specifically to peanuts (which are not tree nuts but legumes), whereas others may be allergic to the wider range of nuts that grow on trees.